Sign-changing solutions to the Yamabe problem on manifolds with boundary: Introduction

 We define

-where $J$ is the energy functional associated with problem \eqref{scalar flat} and defined in \eqref{eq:J}.
-As shown in Proposition \ref{prop:mu is invariant}, these are conformal invariants.
-The first is related to Escobar's invariant $Q(M,\partial M)$, defined in \cite{e1}, and is attained by a positive multiple of a minimizer of $Q(M,\partial M)$.
-Theorem \ref{thm:mu_2} sets a condition for $\mu_2(M)$ to be attained by a function $u\in\cE$ which is a solution to \eqref{scalar flat} that changes sign.
-Its Corollary \ref{cor:mu_2a} provides a friendlier condition in terms of a linear combination of two test functions.
-In Section \ref{sec:scalar flat} we show that a minimizer of $\mu_1(M)$ and a cut-off of a minimizer of $\mu_1(\mathbb{B}^n)$ for the unit ball $\mathbb{B}^n$ serve this purpose.
-The proof is based on the estimates provided by Escobar in \cite{e1}.
+where $J$ is the energy functional associated with problem \eqref{problem} defined in \eqref{eq:J} below.
+These are conformal invariants (see Proposition \ref{prop:mu is invariant}).
+The first coincides with the mountain-pass value of $J$, defined in \cite[p.812]{hl}.
+Han and Li showed in \cite{hl0,hl} that, for a large class of manifolds, this value is attained at a positive solution of \eqref{problem} for each $b\in\r$, thus extending earlier results by Escobar \cite{e1,e4}.
+When $b\geq 0$, our Theorem \ref{thm:mu_2}, stated below, gives a condition for $\mu_2(M)$ to be attained by a solution of \eqref{problem} that changes sign.
+Its Corollary \ref{cor:mu_2a} provides a criterion to verify this condition in terms of a linear combination of two test functions.
+We show that a positive least energy solution to \eqref{problem} and the test function introduced by Han and Li in \cite[(1.8)]{hl} fulfill this criterion.